RuchchaSD/assignment_4/README.md

 - **Monitoring**: Health checks via queue size and flag status
 - **Alerting**: Hook into `suspicious_flag` for real-time notifications

-## 📈 Future Enhancements

-- **Machine Learning**: Behavioral analysis and anomaly detection
-- **Geographic Intelligence**: Impossible travel detection
-- **Protocol Analysis**: Deep packet inspection capabilities
-- **Real-time Dashboard**: Web interface for monitoring and configuration
-- **Alert Correlation**: Cross-event pattern recognition

-## 🤝 Contributing

-This project maintains high code quality standards:
-- **Type Hints**: Full type annotation coverage
-- **Documentation**: Comprehensive docstrings and comments
-- **Testing**: 100% detection rule coverage
-- **Performance**: Optimized for production environments

----

-**Security Notice**: This system is designed for legitimate security monitoring.
-Ensure compliance with applicable privacy laws and organizational policies when deploying in production environments.
+**Security Notice**: This system is designed for educational purposes as part of EN4720 Security in Cyber-Physical Systems (Assignment 4).
+It provides no security guarantees and should not be used in production environments without extensive testing and hardening.